 Before we describe our enhancements, we provide an overview of PunchScan, ThreeBallot, and CAPTCHAs.
 We use the term Election Authority (EA) in the usual manner to mean the organization that oversees the polling, the voting machines, and the counting.
-Our enhancements have the following additional requirements:
+Our CAPTCHA-based enhancements of PunchScan and ThreeBallot, which we term C-PunchScan and C-ThreeBallot respectively, have the following additional requirements:

 - Verifier.
 A verifier is an entity to whom an electronic version of the voter's receipt is sent from the polling booth.
 In C-Punchscan, a single receipt is sent to a single verifier who might be chosen by the voter or at random by the machine.
 In C-ThreeBallot, the three ballots are sent to three different verifiers, randomly assigned by the machine. - Polling machine.
-To enable communication with the verifier, our enhancement requires a polling machine to have the ability to (a) display an image (and play audio for the visually-impaired), and (b) set up a secure connection with servers maintained by the verifiers.
+To enable communication with the verifier, our approach requires a polling machine to be able to (a) display an image (and play audio for the visually-impaired), and (b) set up a secure connection with servers maintained by the verifiers.